Babis Stokas

 Babis Stokas (Greek: Μπάμπης Στόκας) is a Greek singer and songwriter.
-He was a founding member of the Entekhno/Rock group Pyx Lax (Πυξ Λαξ), in which he was lead singer, lyricist, and composer from 1989 until the dissolution of the band in 2004.
+He was a founding member of the entekhno/rock group Pyx Lax (Πυξ Λαξ), in which he was lead singer, lyricist, and composer from 1989 until the dissolution of the band in 2004.
 Since then he has performed as a solo artist.

-Personal career
+Career

 Stokas released his first personal album, Poulia tis Nychtas, in 2001, while Pyx Lax were still active.

-After Pyx Lax were dissolved in 2004, he formed his own band, called "The Gamma plan", in collaboration with which he released, in March 2006, his second studio album, Stin Akri tis Giortis.
+After Pyx Lax were dissolved in 2004(now active), he formed his own band, called "The Gamma plan", in collaboration with which he released, in March 2006, his second studio album, Stin Akri tis Giortis.
 In 2008, his live album Tragoudiste, min Drepeste, achieved gold status sales.
 His third studio album, Volta, was released in 2010.

 Babis Stokas has cooperated, as a solo artist, with many important Greek singers and composers, such as George Dalaras, Lavrentis Machairitsas, Katsimihas Brothers, Stamatis Kraounakis, Pantelis Thalassinos, Melina Aslanidou and many more.